Click to return to the first page

 The music is from Jack Patrick Beaver (1900-1963) on an album called “The Crawford Light Orchestra,” Down Local (A1) and Disaster Ahead (A2), 10" 78rpm vinyl from 1957, on the JW Theme Music label, JW 128.

 Interesting that Buster said he owned his films.
 He did, but that’s only part of the story.
 Little by little, Ray took control of the Buster canon.
 He scoured the world.
 He found dreadful-looking shortened dupes of some of the movies in the old exchange in Prague.
 Others he found at the George Eastman House and at the Cinémathèque Française and heaven only knows where all else.
 Some looked good, some looked lousy, some looked almost pristine.
-It was Rohauer who, by hook and by crook, snatched those films from their owners, and, by contract, gave Buster partial ownership of the films he had earlier made as an employee of Joe Schenck.
+It was Rohauer who, by hook and by crook, snatched those materials from their owners, and, by contract, gave Buster partial ownership of the films he had earlier made as an employee of Joe Schenck.
 Buster said he did not want his films butchered, but a few years after he passed away, Ray began to butcher Buster’s movies.

 The point of this story, though, is simply that Buster saw with his own eyes, heard with his own nearly deaf ears, that audiences adored his film.
 Young audiences adored his film.
 Young audiences who had not even been born until long after the release had finished, even they adored his film.
 In 1926 and 1927, he knew The General was a good movie, but he also knew that it was just-another-movie, making its way through the system like any other just-another-movie, and it completed its run as just-another-movie, and then it was done.
 Now, 35 years later, he learned that it was not just-another-movie.
 Audiences recognized that it was something special, something timeless, something forever fresh, something beautiful, something that has no expiration date.